dvvvv1/Secure-Programming/Fuzzing Practice/Source/README.txt

 3. Read results in Fuzzing_Decimal.log

-4. No bug find in this fuzzing method.
+4. No bug found in this fuzzing method.

 ## Instruction END ##